TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod/Index.rst

    Description
          Filename of the file with the flag icon for the default language.
 Do not use the complete filename, but only the name without dot and extension.
-The file used to be taken from :file:`typo3/gfx/flags/` and is now taken from :file:`typo3/sysext/t3skin/images/flags`.
+The file is taken from :file:`typo3/sysext/t3skin/images/flags/`.

          Used in Web > List and TemplaVoilà page module.